Ringwood, Hampshire: Sport and leisure

-Ringwood has a Sailing Club, the Spinnaker Club, based on Blashford Lake in Ivy Lane, about 1 mile North from the town centre.
-A number of academic institutions (3 Universities, 3 Schools) and Sailability are affiliated.
-The club has a racing programme for several classes of sailing dinghy, for adults and children, and a programme for training for various levels of competence and experience.
-Many sailors from this Club have had championship success, nationally and internationally, and the club has been successful in Teams Sailing, winning the National Champs, and The British Open many times.

-Millstream Model Centre & Raceway is the UK's largest slotcar racing centre.

 Transport

-Road

 The main road through Ringwood is the A31, which runs west to Dorchester and east to Southampton via the New Forest.
 A bypass of the town was completed in two stages; the first to the west in the 1940s and the second to the east in 1975.
 The other significant road is the A338, which goes north to Salisbury and south to Bournemouth.

-Rail

 Ringwood railway station opened in 1847.
 It lay on the Southampton and Dorchester Railway.
 In 1862 the Ringwood, Christchurch and Bournemouth Railway created a new link with Christchurch.
 The line to Christchurch was closed in 1935, and the station ceased operating when the Southampton and Dorchester Railway line was closed in 1964.
 A report (Connecting Communities: Expanding Access to the Rail Network) from the Association of Train Operating Companies in 2009 recommended rebuilding part of the line from Brockenhurst to Ringwood.

+Several bus stands are located at Meeting House Lane next to The Furlong Car Park.
+National Express Coaches provide frequent services to and from London's Victoria Coach Station, Heathrow Airport and Gatwick Airport.
+Morebus route X3 between Salisbury and Bournemouth calls at Ringwood twice an hour.
+There are also less-frequent services to Brockenhurst and Poulner.